Grave: Description

-Headstones are best known, but they can be supplemented by decorative edging, foot stones, posts to support items, a solid covering or other options.
+Headstones are best known, but they can be supplemented by decorative edging, footstones, posts to support items, a solid covering or other options.

 Graveyards and cemeteries

 Graveyards were usually established at the same time as the building of the relevant place of worship (which can date back to the 8th to 14th centuries) and were often used by those families who could not afford to be buried inside or beneath the place of worship itself.
 In most cultures those who were vastly rich, had important professions, were part of the nobility or were of any other high social status were usually buried in individual crypts inside or beneath the relevant place of worship with an indication of the name of the deceased, date of death and other biographical data.
-In Europe this was often accompanied with a depiction of their family coat of arms.
+In Europe, this was often accompanied by a depiction of their family coat of arms.

-Later graveyards have been replaced by cemeteries.
+Later, graveyards have been replaced by cemeteries.